For child care workers, state aid for their own kids’ care is ‘life-changing’

 “We have had many teachers come to us to say that if this program wasn’t here, we could not afford to send our children to child care and still help our families by bringing in additional income,” she said.

 Rhode Island lawmakers added the child care subsidy to its fiscal 2025 budget this spring, moving the program out of the “pilot” category.
-Democratic Gov. Dan McKee was scheduled to sign the budget at a State House ceremony Monday morning.
+Democratic Gov. Dan McKee is expected to sign the budget this week.

 “It’s a good program, and we’ve seen great results with it,” Rhode Island House Speaker Joseph Shekarchi, a Democrat, said in an interview.
 “We have a labor shortage across the whole spectrum of our labor market.
 So, by giving [caregivers] free child care, they’re able to get back in and take care of other kids, which allows more people to enter the workforce.”